Relational Communication: Public Information

-To build intuition for Proposition \ref{L_info}, we start with the myopic benchmark.
-We will argue that the set of equilibrium payoffs $V$ expands when moving from a fully informative public signal ($\psi_f(\theta)=\theta$) to a completely uninformative public signal ($\psi_u(\theta)=[0,1]$).
-Specifically, $\underline{v}_S$ and $\underline{v}_R$ strictly decrease and $\overline{v}$ weakly increases.
+To build intuition for Proposition \ref{prop:L_info}, we start with the myopic case.
+Consider moving from a fully informative signal ($\psi_f(\theta)=\theta$) to a completely uninformative signal ($\psi_u(\theta)=[0,1]$).
+We will argue that the worst equilibrium payoffs $\underline{v}_S$ and $\underline{v}_R$ strictly decrease and the best joint payoff $\overline{v}$ weakly increases.

 The receiver's worst equilibrium payoff $\underline{v}_R$ is lower under $\psi_u$ than $\psi_f$.
-In the receiver's worst equilibrium, the receiver always chooses her preferred decision $\rho_R(\psi(\theta))$ given the public signal $\psi$ and always receives zero transfers.
+In the receiver's worst equilibrium, the receiver always chooses her preferred decision $\rho_R(\psi(\theta))$ given the signal $\psi$ and always receives zero transfers.
 Public information improves the receiver's decision-making and thus her worst equilibrium payoff.

 The sender's worst equilibrium payoff $\underline{v}_S$ is lower under $\psi_u$ than $\psi_f$.
 The basic idea is that any equilibrium decision outcome implemented under $\psi_f$ (and thus a fully informed receiver) can also be implemented under $\psi_u$ by inducing the sender to fully reveal the state to the receiver.
 The sender's payoff $\underline{v}_S$ is strictly smaller under $\psi_u$ because inducing full separation requires the sender to make positive interim transfers to the receiver.